Learn About My Oboe Reed Making Process

-Is it possible to create an oboe reed that is "everybody's favorite"?
 Every oboe reed maker is on the quest for the holy grail of oboe reeds.
 That includes me.
 I work hard to make great reeds for players that play like me, and for others who do not.
 There are always obstacles to getting it right.
 Oboe reeds are fickle.
 Oboe cane is sensitive and variable.
 Oboe reed tips are hair thin with lots of opportunities for forced and unforced errors even under the knives of skilled reed makers.
-I know that every reed will always have its own personality, and there is the just right home for most reeds I make.
-If I don't like my results for you in particular, or other players with different requirements, I dismantle them, and start again.
-Yes, it happens to me too.
-At least I can reuse the staple.
-I make multiple models and styles, including professional oboe reeds, intermediate oboe reeds, and student oboe reeds with enough varieties so that more players can choose a beautifully crafted oboe reed just right for them, and call our reeds their favorite.
+I know that every reed will always have its own personality, that no one reed is right for everyone, but that there is the just right home for most reeds I make.

 My approach to oboe reed making starts with an understanding of how oboists blow either by developmental stage or by personal preference.
 There is a range of production (blowing) styles, tonal preferences, and even schools of reed making from top professionals designed to support these preferences.
 I, too, have my own production style, and personal preference toward a beefier reed.
 However, to be a successful professional oboe reed maker, I must be flexible in approach.
 While my signature Magic Reed scrape is present in all of my reeds, each benefits from customized construction and nuanced scraping to achieve specific outcomes by model, including a lighter response.

-I have chosen a business model that keeps us small, highly focused, hands-on and relationship driven.
-We know that this is a winning formula for our customers because we plan for quality above all else.
-I focus on products that are supported by our core competences, and that are truly differentiated in the market.
+I have chosen a business model that keeps my work highly focused, hands-on and relationship driven.
+I know that this is a winning formula for my customers because I plan for quality and service above all else.
+I focus on products that are supported by core competences, and that are truly differentiated in the market.
+This is what I do.
+I don't have other jobs/obligations that compete for my time, so I can dedicate as much time as I need to meet schedules on time.
 I don't think it is reasonable for buyers to wait 4-6 weeks for an oboe reed order to arrive.
 Imagine being left without a serviceable reed the day before a concert.
 As I have said, I plan ahead so you do not have to so much.
-Best of all, we typically ship in 3-5 days, and include multiple drying cycles.
+Best of all, reed orders typically ship in 3-5 days, and include multiple drying cycles.
 This is the service I would want if I were on the market for handmade oboe reeds.